 Use the SEM to take a number of photographs of the fracture surfaces at different magnifications.
 You will be allowed to operate the SEM in the teaching labs.
 The JD will help you start the instrument.
 In the interest of time, the JD will also give you the corresponding stage position.
 You can enter these details to move to the sample position in the SEM.
 The conditions for imaging may vary, but the JD will let you know the best imaging conditions for a sample.
-The students are expected to share the allotted SEM time amongst themselves to look at the same material as the two fractured steel sample (as a 5th sample and the same material as the two fractured steel samples under impact loading) in the SEM.
+The students are expected to share the allotted SEM time amongst themselves to look at the samples.
+You will also be looking at a polished steel sample (as a 5th sample and the same material as the two fractured steel samples under impact loading) in the SEM.

 An Energy Dispersive X-Ray Analysis (also referred to as EDX, EDS or EDAX) will help you understand the composition of the inclusions that are generally present in steel.
 This is to demonstrate how analytical methods can be employed in the SEM apart from regular imaging.